Yaphet Kotto: Career

-Personal life and death
+Personal life

-Kotto's first marriage was to a German immigrant, Rita Ingrid Dittman, whom he married in 1959.
-They had three children together before divorcing in 1976.
-Later, Kotto married Toni Pettyjohn, and they also had three children together, before divorcing in 1989.
-Kotto married his third wife, Tessie Sinahon, who is from the Philippines, in 1998.
+Kotto's first marriage, in 1959, was to a German immigrant, Rita Ingrid Dittman.
+They had three children and divorced in 1976.
+Later, Kotto married Toni Pettyjohn, and they also had three children together before divorcing in 1989.
+Kotto married his third wife, Tessie Sinahon, who was from the Philippines, in 1998.

 Kotto was versed in the Hebrew liturgy and incorporated Jewish prayers at turning points throughout his life.
 He said his father "instilled Judaism" in him.

+In 2000, he was living in Marmora, Ontario, Canada.

+Politics

 Kotto supported Donald Trump in the 2016 and 2020 presidential elections.
-He also expressed support for Black Lives Matter and QAnon, despite their conflicting views and the conflicts between both groups.
+He also expressed support for Black Lives Matter.

-In 2000, he was living in Marmora, Ontario, Canada.
+Death

-He died at the age of 81 on March 15, 2021, near Manila, Philippines.
-His wife, who announced the news on Facebook, did not reveal the cause of his death.
+Kotto died at the age of 81 on March 15, 2021, near Manila, Philippines.
+His wife announced the news on Facebook.